 Once the transfer has completed we will produce a full timeline of the transfer which will involve us contacting the investment managers involved as well as the receiving scheme so that we can establish a detailed and true reflection of your transfer which will allow us to understand why the 31 December deadline has not been met.
-This will allow us to work out any appropriate compensation owed to you and [Ms H] and allow us to ensure this is paid to you by the appropriate party in relation to the tax burden you would incur as a result of this deadline not being met."
+This will allow us to work out any appropriate compensation owed to you and [Mr M's wife] and allow us to ensure this is paid to you by the appropriate party in relation to the tax burden you would incur as a result of this deadline not being met."

-In my view Ms H's husband - and it follows Ms H - was clearly led to believe if Ms H went ahead with the transfer she would be compensated for any costs arising from missing the 31 December 2021 deadline.
-I don't think this binds the firm to paying Ms H compensation as it says it will effectively look into the matter and pay any 'appropriate compensation'.
+In my view Mr M was clearly led to believe that if he went ahead with the transfer he would be compensated for any costs arising from missing the 31 December 2021 deadline.
+I don't think this binds the firm to paying him compensation as it says it will effectively look into the matter and pay any 'appropriate compensation'.
 It appears that Suffolk Life, having looked into the matter, doesn't think compensation is appropriate.

-However I think it was reasonable for Ms H to believe she would be 'adequately protected', and she'd be compensated, so wouldn't have needed to think about cancelling the transfer (irrespective of whether it was suggested by Suffolk Life or Firm A).
-I've therefore gone on to consider whether Ms H would likely have gone ahead with the transfer knowing it wouldn't be completed before the 31 December 2021 deadline and she would therefore be subject to the social security charge.
+However I think it was reasonable for Mr M to believe he would be, 'adequately protected', and he'd be compensated, so wouldn't have needed to think about cancelling the transfer (irrespective of whether it was suggested by Suffolk Life or Firm A).
+I've therefore gone on to consider whether Mr M would likely have gone ahead with the transfer knowing it wouldn't be completed before the 31 December 2021 deadline and he would therefore be subject to the tax charge.

 On the face of it, there appear to be benefits to the transfer despite incurring the charge.
-And this is consistent with Ms H confirming she would probably have gone ahead with the transfer in any event.
-So although I think Ms H was misled into believing that Suffolk Life would compensate her if the deadline wasn't met, I think she would more likely than not have gone ahead with the transfer even knowing that wasn't the case.
-I think it's also worth pointing out that if I thought Ms H wouldn't likely have gone ahead with the transfer the remedy for being misled into doing something she wouldn't otherwise have done would be to put her back into the original position i.e. comparing the relative positions if Ms H hadn't transferred which, if the transfer is ultimately more advantageous, may not show a financial loss in any event.
+And this is consistent with Mr M confirming he would probably have gone ahead with the transfer in any event.
+So although I think Mr M was misled into believing that Suffolk Life would compensate him if the deadline wasn't met, I think he would more likely than not have gone ahead with the transfer even knowing that wasn't the case.
+I think it's also worth pointing out that if I thought Mr M wouldn't likely have gone ahead with the transfer the remedy for being misled into doing something he wouldn't otherwise have done would be to put him back into the original position i.e. comparing the relative positions if Mr M hadn't transferred which, if the transfer is ultimately more advantageous, may not show a financial loss in any event.

 For the reasons I've explained, I don't think the transfer not being completed by the 31 December 2021 deadline was a result of errors by Suffolk Life.
-However I do think Ms H would have reasonably believed that Suffolk Life would 'make good' on the charge following the transfer.
-So I do think that having being led to believe that she would be compensated, but then be told she wouldn't, would have caused additional distress and inconvenience to Ms H. She thought there wasn't going to be a problem with the charge but then discovered she was going to be liable for payment of what is likely to be a considerable sum.
+However I do think Mr M would have reasonably believed that Suffolk Life would 'make good' on the charge following the transfer.
+So I do think that having being led to believe that he would be compensated, but then be told he wouldn't, would have caused additional distress and inconvenience to Mr M. He thought there wasn't going to be a problem with the charge but then discovered he was going to be liable for payment of what is likely to be a considerable sum.
 This would reasonably cause a lot of worry and distress, as well as the inconvenience arising from sorting the matter out.